 - Hypnotically stylish gothic thriller with a wicked twist of social satire.

-- Wickedly poignant, visually rich film about the extra-marital affairs of a bored and lusty small-town woman, and what happens when her husband finds out.
+- Essential Fassbinder.
+Wickedly poignant, visually rich film about the extra-marital affairs of a bored and lusty small-town woman, and what happens when her husband finds out.

 - Essential Fassbinder.
-His most intensely personal film he wrote, directed, produced, designed, shot, and edited it about a transgendered woman's search for identity and love.
+His most intensely personal film – he wrote, directed, produced, designed, shot, and edited it – about a transgender woman’s search for identity and love.

 - Essential Fassbinder.
 An ambitious woman uses her beauty and intelligence to make a fortune during Germany’s “economic miracle” of the 1950s, in this ironic riff on Mildred Pierce.

 The Third Generation (1979) – Fassbinder’s 35th film

 - Essential Fassbinder.
 A bumbling gang of radicals kidnaps a powerful industrialist, unaware of many hidden agendas.

 - Essential Fassbinder.
 Epic about a hapless German everyman struggling to survive in the years after World War I.